E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT

 \subsection{GraphSAGE}

-In order to generalise capabilities of Convolutional Neural Networks (CNNs) to data with a non-Euclidean (non-grid-like) structure, Graph Neural Networks (GNNs) use the concept of message passing or propagation.
-For this, features (or attributes) of the neighbours of a graph node are typically aggregated and passed as a message to that node.
-This process is repeated over a number of iterations, to propagate the information from nodes across the network.
-The final result, i.e. the aggregate information obtained at each node, is referred to as the \textit{node embedding}.
-If information is collected from all neighbours of each node at each iteration, as proposed in a lot of GNNs, the approach suffers from scalability limitations, as well as unpredictable memory and computational resource requirements on large graphs \cite{Hamilton2017}.

-The \textit{Graph SAmple and aggreGatE (GraphSAGE)} algorithm \cite{Hamilton2017} was developed by Hamilton et al. to address these limitations~\cite{Hamilton2017}.
-In GraphSAGE, instead of passing messages from all neighbours of a node, only a fixed size sub-set is (uniformly randomly) sampled.
+The \textit{Graph SAmple and aggreGatE (GraphSAGE)} algorithm is one of the most well-known GNNs and was developed by Hamilton et al. \cite{Hamilton2017}~.
+In GraphSAGE, a fixed size sub-set is (uniformly randomly) sampled.
 This allows limiting the space and time complexity of the algorithm, irrespective of the graph structure (e.g. node degree distribution) and batch size.

-Figure \ref{fig:graphsage_overview} (left) shows a simple example of a graph, and Figure \ref{fig:graphsage_overview} (right) shows the corresponding GraphSAGE message passing mechanism for two convolutional layers, where information is propagated across the hops in the graph \cite{Hamilton2017}.
-In this particular example, we assume full neighborhood sampling, where information from all neighbour nodes is considered in each iteration.

 The GraphSAGE algorithm operates on a graph $\mathcal{G}(\mathcal{V}, \mathcal{E})$, where $\mathcal{V}$ is the set of nodes and $\mathcal{E}$ is the set of edges.
 The node features of a node $v$ are represented as the vector $x_v$, and the complete set of node feature vectors as $\{x_v, \forall v\in \mathcal{V}\}$.